Roger Craig (American football): Personal life

 Craig spent several years studying Tae Kwon Do under Chris Jensen and Debbie Pederson at Golden State Tae Kwon Do in Foster City (now in San Carlos).
 He is an avid runner and has participated in over 38 marathons and half-marathons.

 Craig was the Grand Marshal for the Toyota/Save Mart 350 at Infineon Raceway.

-Craig is the cousin of New York Jets running back Breece Hall.
+Craig is a distant cousin of New York Jets running back Breece Hall.

 Craig married boxer Michael Nunn's sister.

+Craig eventually worked for Tibco Consulting in his post-football professional career.